ramkumar2122/Stock-Sentiment-Analysis-Using-Machine-Learning-Techniques-/README.md

 Performed model evaluation using appropriate metrics, such as accuracy, precision, recall, F1-score, and receiver operating characteristic (ROC) curve analysis, to assess the performance of the sentiment analysis model.

+For judging the performance - Sharpe ratio, Maximum drawdowns, number of trades executed and win ratio are done.

+Discrribed buy and sell points according to the sentiment, and plotted them in a chart and calculated the final portfolio and returns.